VRLabs/Mirror-Clone-Toggle/README.md

 ## How to use

-* Use a parameter driver to drive the `MirrorCloneToggle/Enabled` parameter, to turn the system on or off.
+* The `MirrorCloneToggle/Enabled` parameter is a bool, which enables the mirror clone when enabled.

 ## Performance stats